Los Angeles Drug Crimes Attorney Near You

 Drug Crimes

 Under the California Health and Safety Code 11350(a), it is not legal to possess a controlled substance unless you have a valid prescription.
 Controlled substances can include illegal drugs as well as legal prescription drugs.
+You cannot be convicted of possession of a controlled substance unless the state can definitively show you:

 • illegally possessed a controlled substance,